stormlrd/aws-federated-python-awscli-skeleton/README.md

 ||why? why not! this is one way to skin a cat eh.|

 # pre-reqs:
-**NOTE:** Requires external tool called headless-sso which is a go app using rod for headless browser automation
+**NOTE:** Requires external tool called aws-federated-headless-login which is a go app using rod for headless browser automation found here https://github.com/stormlrd/aws-federated-headless-login. this repo comes with a precompiled version in it.

 you must have installed:
 - awscli